Christina And Tarek El Moussa Flip Houses And Their Lives

 They were able to corner the house flipping market when they submitted a recording of how they can flip a house from beginning to end to HGTV, which thrust them into the spotlight ever since.
 And now, the public is especially interested in their personal relationship.

-Like many people at the time, the couple had to downgrade going from living in a $6,000 home to a $700 dollar apartment according to Circa Design.

-Clearly, as real estate business partners both Christina and Tarek El Moussa might have had some explaining to do as to why or how they were feeding off of the real estate bubble at the time.
-Perhaps they were involved in some shady behavior back then?

-Nonetheless, viewers seem to love the show and both Christina and Tarek El Moussa to the point where the future of their relationship hold more interest than their potentially shady past.
+And viewers seem to love the show and both Christina and Tarek El Moussa to the point where the future of their relationship hold so much interest.

-But the story here isn’t so much even how they’re getting along in their professional television careers as there’s still the matter of addressing whether Christina will be getting her own spin-off show for HGTV.
+But the story here isn’t just how they’re getting along in their professional television careers as there’s still the matter of addressing whether Christina will be getting her own spin-off show for HGTV.

-Back in January, Inquisitr reported on the possibility that this could happen.
-If there have been as many issues as reported between the two, it would make sense that after eight seasons that Christina and Tarek El Moussa could end the series.
-Which could explain why she’s still smiling through this ordeal.
-Like Ross and Rachel?
-Not so much?
+Back in January, the Inquisitr reported on the possibility that this could happen.
+If there have been as many issues as reported between the two, it would make sense that after eight seasons, Christina and Tarek El Moussa could end the series, which could explain why she’s still smiling through this ordeal.

 [Featured Image by Yusnizam Yusof/Shutterstock]